 How To Start An Art Business With No Money

-The first step to take when you are starting your art business is to know what your objectives are.
-The second step is to never stop working towards your dreams.
+The first step to take when starting your art business is to know your objectives.
+The second step is never to stop working towards your dreams.

-I do have to disclose that there are going to be some bumps in the road as you go along but you will overcome them and learn from the obstacles.
+I do have to disclose that there will be some bumps in the road as you go along, but you will overcome them and learn from the obstacles.

 The challenges you face will only make you a better business person.

-You might also have to work different jobs to generate an income while you are building your art business.
+You might also have to work different jobs to generate an income while building your art business.

 Every artist I know, including myself, had to work different jobs until the business generated enough money.
 I still know many artists who work additional jobs for extra income streams.